stevapple/swift-tencent-scf-runtime/README.md

 1. The library calls SCF Runtime Engine `/next` endpoint to retrieve the next invocation request.
 2. The library parses the response HTTP headers and populate the Context object.
 3. The library reads the `/next` response body and attempt to decode it.
-Typically it decodes to user provided `In` type which extends `Decodable`, but users may choose to write SCF functions that receive the input as String or `ByteBuffer` which require less, or no decoding.
+Typically it decodes to user provided `Event` type which extends `Decodable`, but users may choose to write SCF functions that receive the input as String or `ByteBuffer` which require less, or no decoding.
-4. The library hands off the `Context` and `In` event to the user provided handler.
+4. The library hands off the `Context` and `Event` event to the user provided handler.
 In the case of `SCFHandler` based handler this is done on a dedicated `DispatchQueue`, providing isolation between user's and the library's code.
 5. User provided handler processes the request asynchronously, invoking a callback or returning a future upon completion, which returns a Result type with the Out or Error populated.
 6. In case of error, the library posts to SCF Runtime Engine `/error` endpoint to provide the error details, which will show up on SCF logs.
 7. In case of success, the library will attempt to encode the response.
-Typically it encodes from user provided `Out` type which extends `Encodable`, but users may choose to write SCF functions that return a String or `ByteBuffer`, which require less, or no encoding.
+Typically it encodes from user provided `Output` type which extends `Encodable`, but users may choose to write SCF functions that return a String or `ByteBuffer`, which require less, or no encoding.
 The library then posts the response to SCF Runtime Engine `/response` endpoint to provide the response to the callee.

 The library encapsulates the workflow via the internal `SCFRuntimeClient` and `SCFRunner` structs respectively.